 - no one can guarantee the size and appearance of your dog.
-Dogs from this cross breed come in various sizes, generally between 19 and 24 inches tall (48 - 61 cm) and weighing from 30 to 70 pounds (13.5 - 31 kg).
+Dogs from this crossbreed come in various sizes, as we mentioned above its generally between 16 and 25 inches (40.6cm – 63.5) tall and weighing from 30 to 80 pounds (13.5 – 36 kg).
 When you buy a puppy, you can’t know how large she’s going to grow.

 - your dog’s coat can be either short or long.
 If she looks more like her Pit Bull parent, she’ll have a short coat, which is easy to maintain and requires brushing once or twice a week.
 If she inherits the Husky’s appearance, you’ll have a dog with a thick and often harsh coat, that needs to be brushed once every two days.
 Colors also vary, but darker shades are usually more common among these dogs.

 - she could have hereditary diseases.
-Usually they’re a healthy dog, with a 12-15 year lifespan.
+Usually they’re healthy dogs.
 However, depending on her family history, as an adult your dog can develop a series of health conditions.
 Hyperthyroidism is the most common among both parent breeds, but she can also face allergies, eye problems, hip dysplasia and heart disease.

 2. A Husky Pitbull Mix doesn’t like to be alone